MassHesteria/sm-patches/dash-credits/fonts.md

 `1E = :`
 `1F = !`

-*NOTE: The single line font for a white A is 0000, but that is also used as the indicator that we have reached the end of the credits.
-This makes using that character impossible until the trick is figured out to resolve this.*

 ## Double Line Fonts

 Double line fonts require two tiles (top & bottom) to represent